Lofoten: Climate

-Lofoten features a mostly subpolar oceanic climate (Cfc) under the Köppen climate classification, although some parts like Skrova feature a temperate oceanic climate (Cfb).
+Lofoten features a mostly subpolar oceanic climate (Cfc) under the Köppen climate classification, although some areas, such as Skrova, feature a temperate oceanic climate (Cfb).
 Winter temperatures in Lofoten are extremely mild considering its location north of the Arctic Circle – possibly the largest positive temperature anomaly in the world relative to latitude.
 The mild winters are a result of the temperate waters of the Norwegian Sea, which is warmed by the North Atlantic Current and the Norwegian Current.
-The mild air (Lows) from the Atlantic having a free path northwards even in winter is also very significant.
+The mild air (Lows) from the Atlantic, having a free path northwards even in winter, is also very significant.

 Strong winds can occur in late autumn and winter.
 Snow and sleet are not uncommon in winter.
-The mountains can have substantial amounts of snow, and avalanches may come down from the steep slopes.
+The mountains can have substantial snowfall, and avalanches may occur on steep slopes.

 In Svolvær, the sun is above the horizon continuously ("midnight sun") from 25 May to 17 July, and in winter the sun does not rise from 4 December to 7 January.
-In Leknes, the sun is above the horizon from 26 May to 17 July, and in winter the sun does not rise from 9 December to 4 January.
+In Leknes, the sun is above the horizon from 26 May to 17 July, and in winter, the sun does not rise from 9 December to 4 January.

-The temperature in the sea has been recorded since 1935.
+Sea temperatures have been recorded since 1935.
 At 1 m depth in the sea near Skrova, water temperatures vary from a low of 3 °C in March to 14 °C in August, some years peaking above 17 °C. November is around 7–8 C. At a depth of 200 m, the temperature is near 8 °C all year.

 Skrova lighthouse on an island near Svolvær has the longest recording of air temperature in Lofoten.
 The highest temperature recorded is 30.4 °C in June 1972.
 The lowest temperature recorded is -15.1 °C in February 1966.
-The last overnight freeze in June was in 1962, and the last freeze in September was in 1986.
-Skrova and nearby Svolvær are among those places in North Norway that can record what Norwegians know as "tropical nights" when the overnight low does not go below 20 °C. The warmest night recorded in Lofoten was July 1, 1972 at Skrova with low 23.8 °C, and the earliest in summer was June 10, 2011 with low 21.5 °C. The wettest month recorded is December 1936 with 227 mm, and the driest is January 2014 with 0.9 mm.
+The last overnight freeze in June occurred in 1962, and the last in September occurred in 1986.
+Skrova and nearby Svolvær are among the places in North Norway that can record what Norwegians call "tropical nights," when the overnight low does not drop below 20 °C. The warmest night recorded in Lofoten was July 1, 1972 at Skrova with low 23.8 °C, and the earliest in summer was June 10, 2011 with low 21.5 °C. The wettest month recorded is December 1936 with 227 mm, and the driest is January 2014 with 0.9 mm.

 Even if the islands are not that large, there are climatic differences.
 Værøy and Røst, which are furthest west, have the warmest winters, but summer highs are cooler.
-Vestvågøy with the town Leknes has lowland in the interior of the island with mountains nearby; winters here are slightly colder and much wetter than at Skrova, while summers are drier and comparable.
+Vestvågøy, with the town of Leknes, has lowland in the island's interior, with mountains nearby; winters here are slightly colder and much wetter than at Skrova, while summers are drier and comparable.